Karlos348/dBlik/README.md

 [![Project Status: WIP – Work in Progress](https://img.shields.io/badge/Project%20Status-WIP-yellow.svg)](https://github.com/Karlos348/dBlik)

 ## Motivations
 The main goal is to learn about smart contracts and work in other languages than my native C#.
 The Solana blockchain was chosen rather accidentally, although the most important criteria were low transaction fees and popularity.
-I enjoy challenges, so I've chosen a topic I wasn't sure if it was possible to accomplish.
+I enjoy challenges, so I've chosen a topic I wasn't sure if it was even possible to accomplish.

 ## Overview